 Each month, the Elsevier Atlas Award recognizes research that could significantly impact people's lives around the world.
-July/August 2019 award goes to Arman Aghahosseini, Dmitrii Bogdanov, Larissa SNS Barbosa, and Christian Breyer for their May 2019 article in Renewable and Sustainable Energy Reviews: Analysing the feasibility of powering the Americas with renewable energy and inter-regional grid interconnections by 2030
+The July/August 2019 award goes to Arman Aghahosseini, Dmitrii Bogdanov, Larissa SNS Barbosa, and Christian Breyer for their May 2019 article in Renewable and Sustainable Energy Reviews:

 In our increasingly wired world, about 1 billion people around the world remain without electricity.
 That means that achieving the UN’s 7th Sustainable Development Goal of ensuring access to affordable, reliable and sustainable energy for all people by the year 2030 will require transcendent changes in the energy sector.

 Now, an Atlas Award-winning team of researchers has made progress in exploring the best ways to reach this goal in the Americas.

 Their analysis shows that it’s feasible to power the Americas with renewable energy.
 In addition to increasing the share of renewable energies, including solar and wind, another key in their approach is to bolster the energy system with national and international grid interconnections.

 “Our results clearly reveal that the existing renewable energy and energy storage options coupled with an [interconnected] electricity grid are sufficient to fulfill the electricity demand in the Americas at a competitive price,” said Arman Aghahosseini of LUT University in Finland.